-As personal injury litigation is among the most common civil litigation seen in Florida courts each year, Florida, along with many states, has had to find a way to deal with this dilemma.
+Since personal injury litigation is among the most common civil litigation seen in Florida courts, our state—along with many states—has had to find a way to deal with this volume of cases.
 Most personal injury cases settle before they proceed to trial, but they remain on the court’s calendar and contribute to the judicial caseload.
-Accordingly, Florida law has set a “threshold” for personal injury recovery, meaning that your injuries must meet certain qualifications if you wish to sue the owner/driver of a motor vehicle that injured you in a car accident.
+Accordingly, Florida law has set a “threshold” for personal injury recovery, meaning that your injuries must meet certain qualifications if you wish to sue the driver of a motor vehicle that injured you in a car accident.
 A simple bruise to the knee is not going to do it, but damage to the tendons in your knee requiring extensive physical therapy might qualify.

-There are four categorizations of injuries in Florida that meet the “threshold” standard that would allow you to seek compensation above that paid out by your no-fault carrier:
+There are four categorizations of injuries in Florida that meet the threshold standard that would allow you to seek compensation above that paid out by your no-fault carrier.
+Those threshold standards are:

-There is no more detail than what is indicated by the statute, but Florida courts have provided some insight into what injuries do and do not meet these thresholds.
+The written law doesn’t go into any more detail than these simple four points.
+However, past cases have provided some insight into what injuries do and do not meet these thresholds.
 For example, broken bones will generally push you over the threshold, while a sprained ankle or bruised elbow will not, even if it causes you great pain.
 This is because a broken bone, no matter where it is located, will generally seriously impair an important function, such as walking, writing, lifting, or carrying.
 It does not have to permanently disable that function but merely impair it for an extended period of time.
 However, a bruised elbow will likely not cause significant or permanent impairment of your daily functions even if it causes you discomfort and pain.

-Generally, a skilled Florida personal injury attorney will file litigation in Florida courts even if it is not clear whether you meet the threshold.
-Before trial, the defendant—the party liable for your injuries—may ask the court to consider whether your injuries meet the threshold, and both parties will present evidence tending to show whether the injuries qualify under the statute.
+Generally, a skilled Florida personal injury attorney will file litigation in Florida courts even if it’s not clear whether the threshold is met.
+Before trial, the defendant—the party liable for your injuries—may ask the court to consider whether your injuries meet the threshold, and both parties will present evidence to make or refute this claim.
 Your attorney may present the court with expert witnesses who can testify to the nature and extent of your injuries and how they have impacted your life.
 Expert medical testimony is especially important in these cases, as the judge and jury will need to rely on such evidence if the seriousness of your injury is questioned.
-Sometimes this is a non-issue because certain serious injuries such as broken bones, coma, and paralysis clearly qualify.
-Other times, whether your injury meets threshold will come down to whether your attorney presents evidence about how that injury personally impacted your life and function.
+Sometimes, this is a non-issue because certain serious injuries such as broken bones, coma, and paralysis clearly qualify.
+Other times, whether your injury meets threshold will come down to whether your attorney presents sufficient evidence about how that injury personally impacted your life and function.

-Florida, along with the minority of states with no-fault and threshold laws, has a system of personal injury litigation that is different from the rest of the United States.
-As such, it is important to contact a local personal injury attorney familiar with the case law, judges, and injuries that meet the threshold in the state of Florida.
-The attorneys at Dolman Law Group can help you get the compensation you deserve after a car accident even if the insurance company tries to argue that you don’t qualify for relief.
-They are your premier personal injury lawyers in the greater Tampa Bay area, and they are here to fight for your right to compensation.
-Contact them today at (727) 451-6900 for a free, no-risk consultation about your car accident.
+Florida, along with the other states with no-fault and threshold laws, has a system of personal injury litigation that is different from the rest of the United States.
+As such, it’s important to contact a local personal injury attorney familiar with the case law, judges, and injuries that meet the threshold in the state of Florida.
+The attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA can help you get the compensation you deserve after a car accident even if the insurance company tries to argue that you don’t qualify for relief.
+We are your personal injury lawyers in the greater Tampa Bay area, and we are here to fight for your right to compensation.
+Contact us today at (727) 451-6900 for a free, no-risk consultation about your car accident.